WinVector/Examples/Encoding/Example.md

-[`R`](https://cran.r-project.org) has "one-hot" encoding hidden it most of its modeling paths.
-Asking an `R` where one-hot encoding is used is like asking a fish where there is water; they can't point to it as it is everywhere.
+[`R`](https://cran.r-project.org) has "one-hot" encoding hidden in most of its modeling paths.
+Asking an `R` user where one-hot encoding is used is like asking a fish where there is water; they can't point to it as it is everywhere.

+For example we can see evidence of one-hot encoding in the variable names chosen by a linear regression:

 ``` r
 dTrain <-  data.frame(x= c('a','b','b', 'c'),